-There can be no assurance that the credit ratings assigned to the various debt instruments issued by Sobeys will remain in effect for any given period of time or that the rating will not be lowered, withdrawn or revised by DBRS or S&P at any time.
+There can be no assurance that the credit ratings assigned to the various debt instruments issued by Sobeys will remain in effect for any given period of time or that the rating will not be lowered, withdrawn or revised by Dominion Bond Rating Service ("DBRS") or Standard & Poor's ("S&P") at any time.
 Real or anticipated changes in credit ratings can affect the cost at which Sobeys can access the capital markets.
 The likelihood that Sobeys' creditors will receive payments owing to them will depend on Sobeys' financial health and creditworthiness.
 Credit ratings assigned by a ratings agency provide an opinion of that ratings agency on the risk that an issuer will fail to satisfy its financial obligations in accordance with the terms under which an obligation has been issued.
 Receipt of a credit rating provides no guarantee of Sobeys' future creditworthiness.